CNES/pangeo-pyinterp/docs/source/examples.rst

 Quadrivariate
 #############

-The :py:func:`quadrivariate <pyinterp.interpolator.qudrivariate>` interpolation
+The :py:func:`quadrivariate <pyinterp.quadrivariate>` interpolation allows
-allows obtaining values at arbitrary points in a 4D space of a function defined on a grid.
+obtaining values at arbitrary points in a 4D space of a function defined on a grid.

 The distribution contains a 4D field ``pres_temp_4D.nc`` that will be used in this help.
 This file is located in the ``tests/dataset`` directory at the root